SteeltoeOSS/Documentation/docs/security/jwt-authentication-in-asp.NET-core.md

 # Resource Protection using JWT in ASP.NET Core

-This provider lets you control access to REST resources by using JWT tokens issued by Cloud Foundry Security services (such as [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Sign-on](https://docs.pivotal.io/p-identity)) in ASP.NET Core, ASP.NET WebAPI and WCF.
+This provider lets you control access to REST resources by using JSON Web Tokens (JWT) issued by Cloud Foundry Security services (such as [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Sign-on](https://docs.pivotal.io/p-identity)) in ASP.NET Core, ASP.NET WebAPI and WCF.

-In addition to the [Quick Start](#2-1-quick-start), other Steeltoe sample applications can help you understand how to use this tool, including:

-* `FreddysBBQ`: A polyglot microservices-based sample showing interoperability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services, and using Spring Cloud Services.
+In addition to the [Quick Start](#2-1-quick-start), other Steeltoe sample applications can help you understand how to use this tool, including `FreddysBBQ` (a polyglot microservices-based sample showing interoperability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services, and using Spring Cloud Services).

 ## Usage